RAINFORD CHURCH OF ENGLAND PRIMARY SCHOOL

 - The school does not tolerate bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
 While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear.

-- Racist incidents will not be tolerated in any form.
+- Racist or homophobic incidents will not be tolerated in any form.

 Expectations for playground behaviour are very clear to all staff and children.